 Training, Education, and Outreach

-Because of the increasing interest and experience with high tunnels in Alaska, we think that it is imperative to develop educators and educational material to better promote this expanding method of agriculture.
-To accomplish the project outlined in this proposal, partnerships will be strengthened between numerous agriculture professionals, such as NRCS, Soil and Water Conservation Districts, State of Alaska Division of Agriculture, and Certified Crop Advisors.
-Staff from these organizations will be invited to attend the professional development workshop and participate in the brainstorming session.
-Based on their letters of support and previous conversations, we know they are interested in having some of their personnel attend the workshop.
-It is imperative that attendees be from diverse backgrounds to allow for varied questions and discussion during the brainstorming session on education and research priorities.
-Working together we will be able to better focus our outcome efforts into areas that will most help Alaska farmers that use or are going to use high tunnels.
+Because of the increasing interest and use of high tunnels in Alaska, we focused our efforts to train educators and develop educational videos to better promote this expanding method of agriculture.
+To accomplish the project outlined in this proposal, partnerships were strengthened between numerous agriculture professionals, such as Natural Resources Conservation Service, Soil and Water Conservation Districts, and State of Alaska Division of Agriculture.
+Staff from these organizations were invited to attend the professional development workshop and participate in the brainstorming session.
+Based on their letters of support and previous conversations, we knew they were interested in having some of their personnel attend the workshop.
+Attendees were from diverse backgrounds to allow for varied questions and discussion during the brainstorming session on education and research priorities.
+Working together we were able to better focus our outcome efforts into areas that would most help Alaska farmers become familiar and proficient with the use of high tunnels.

-Resources will come from this grant proposal and from agencies sending personnel to the workshop and selected high tunnel operators.
-Extension personnel will have their travel paid to the workshop through grant funds.
-Selected guest speakers will also have their travel to the meeting covered.
-Travel and per diem for other agriculture professionals will be covered by their organizations.
-There will be no workshop fees charged to any attendees.
-The grant will cover the cost of transportation to the field tour sites and the rent of the space for the meeting.
-Owners of the high tunnels toured will be volunteering their time.
-Bulletins will be prepared by selected attendees and these will be products funded by UAF-CES as part of our expected job performance in cooperation with our communications department.
+Key resources for this project included agencies sending personnel to the initial training workshop and the involvement of select high tunnel operators.
+Extension personnel were provided travel to attend the training.
+Travel costs for select guest speakers were also covered.
+Travel and per diem for other agriculture professionals were covered by their parent organizations.
+There were no fees charged for the high tunnel training workshop.
+The project covered the cost of transportation to the field tour sites and the fee for meeting space.
+Owners of the high tunnels that were toured volunteered their time.
+Educational videos were prepared by selected attendees and these will be products were funded by UAF-CES as part of our expected job performance in cooperation with our communications department.

 Researchers from the University of Alaska Fairbanks, School of Natural Resources and Extension (UAF SNRE) have participated in some of the only research on use of high tunnels in Alaska, including variety trials and production techniques.
-Those researchers, Dr. Meriam Karlsson and Heidi Rader, will be asked to present their research as part of the professional development workshop.
-Dr. Mingchu Zhang, a soil scientist with UAF SNRE, will also be invited to speak about soil fertility and management in high tunnels.
-Presenters in entomology and in pathology have yet to be identified.
-Several farmers in the Kenai district will also be invited to attend to provide unique perspectives during the workshop.
+Those researchers, Dr. Meriam Karlsson and Heidi Rader, were asked to present their research as part of the professional development workshop.
+Dr. Mingchu Zhang, a soil scientist with UAF SNRE, was also invited to speak about soil fertility and management in high tunnels.
+Janice Chumley, Steven Seefeldt, and Darcy Etcheverry provided information on entomology and plant pathology.
+Several farmers from across the Kenai district were also invited to attend to provide unique perspectives during the workshop.

 Educational & Outreach Activities